 The Government is working towards an alternative Sharia-compliant student finance package for these circumstances.
 The suggested alternative financial product would result in identical graduate repayments to the current student loan system but would not be interest based.

 Further details are awaited from the Government.
 In the meantime, you may find it useful to contact a local Imam to discuss Sharia-compliant finance if you have any concerns.
 Alternative sources of funding, while limited, are outlined on our money advice webpages.

 Supplementary grants and allowances

-Depending on your circumstances, you may be entitled to additional financial support such as Adult Dependants’ Grant, Childcare Grant, Disabled Students’ Allowance and Parents’ Learning Allowance.
+Depending on your circumstances, you may be entitled to additional financial support from the Government, such as Adult Dependants’ Grant, Childcare Grant, Disabled Students’ Allowance and Parents’ Learning Allowance.

 - Adult Dependants’ Grant – means-tested support of up to £3,263 a year if you have to care for an adult dependant, who is not your grown-up child, while studying (subject to eligibility).